Goultarde/QueryHound/README.md

 * Develop a more graphical (GUI) interface for easier query creation
 * Enhance validation and error handling
 * Add templates for common BloodHound query scenarios
+### Bloodhound-ce
+For a BloodHound-CE integration, you should consider this script : [import-custom-bloodhound-queries](https://github.com/piraija/import-custom-bloodhound-queries.git)

 ---